cmdcnd/learn/docs/Assessment/RiskAssessment/Tenable/README.md

 ## Tenable Agent Deployment for Tenable.IO Scanning
 #### Deployment

-1. Navigate to https://www.tenable.com/downloads/nessus-agents and download the appropriate agent for the entity's environment. (x64)
+1. Navigate to https://www.tenable.com/downloads/nessus-agents and download the appropriate agent for your environment.

 2. Push the agent to all target devices (Often workstations and laptops).